tmalsburg/tango-plus-theme/README.md

 ## Installation

+Have Emacs 24 or higher.
 Put the file tango-plus-theme.el in a directory included in your load-path.
 Add the following line to your startup file (typically init.el):

     (load-theme 'tango-plus t)